words flow from self and although the light is all around,

 really did it was when I worked my hardest for

 this one class.
-I spent a whole week, during
+I spent a whole week, during winter break at the library doing a report.

 Stayed up ALL night for the first time trying